Faculty of Arts - Cultures, Languages and Linguistics

 His main area of specialisation is language testing and assessment, with a particular focus on vocabulary assessment and the testing of English for academic and professional purposes.
 He has been extensively involved with the International English Language Testing System (IELTS) as a researcher, consultant and test administrator, and has directed three IELTS-funded research projects on various aspects of the test.
 He has been a consultant to Aviation Services Ltd and Air New Zealand on the design of English language assessments for pilots and air traffic controllers.
 At the University of Auckland, he is Academic Coordinator of the Diagnostic English Language Needs Assessment (DELNA), which assesses the academic language needs of students entering the university.

-In 2013-14, John is Immediate Past President of the International Language Testing Association (ILTA), having previously served as President (2011-12), Vice-President (2009-10) and a member of the Executive Board (1992-93, 2000-01).
-He is also serving a four-year term on the Committee of Examiners (COE) for the Test of English as a Foreign Language (TOEFL), as well on the COE Research Sub-Committee.
+John has served the International Language Testing Association (ILTA) as President (2011-12), Vice-President (2009-10) and a member of the Executive Board (1992-93, 2000-01).
+He currently has a four-year appointment (2011-15) as a member of the Committee of Examiners (COE) for the Test of English as a Foreign Language (TOEFL), as well as chairing the COE Research Sub-Committee.
 He was co-editor of the international research journal Language Testing from 2002 to 2006.

 John’s doctoral research was a study of language maintenance on the Crow Indian Reservation in Montana, USA and its implications for bilingual education.
 He has continuing interests in language maintenance and shift, language policy in education and other ways in which the social context influences language learning.